jennifer-kinsey/national-park-api/README.md

 ## Description

 This is an API that includes (fake) data for National Parks.
 It includes multiple scopes listed below for querying.
+It includes Authentication using Devise and JWT tokens.

+Anyone can access:
+-- GET requests for Parks

+ Authenticated users can access:
+-- POST, PATCH, PUT, DELETE requests for Parks

 Scopes:
 -Filters park by parameters: name, state, mailing address, phone, description, date open through, closures, amenities, activities.